 The mission of 1871 is to grow the number of technology jobs in Chicago by providing diverse, digitally-enabled startups with access to space and connectivity, education and training resources, early-stage and venture capital and customers.
-Our driving value comes from our CEO, Howard Tullman: You Get What You Work for, Not What You Wish for.

 In the summer of 2011, when 1871 was still just an aspiration, the Chicago Entrepreneurial Center convened Chicago’s most distinguished entrepreneurs, venture capitalists, educators, and government officials to participate in a Brand Summit and define the purpose of our city’s new tech center.
 Amidst the flurry of inspired thinking and heightened passion, there arose a very simple idea: WE ARE A CITY OF BUILDERS.

 And from this seed of an idea came the inspiration for the name 1871.
 Like the Great Chicago Fire of that year, 1871 would also serve as a catalytic and transformative part of our city’s history.
 Our space would be a place that would enable Chicago to emerge as a major center of technology, not just in the U.S., but the world – with 1871 at the core.

 1871 utilizes two types of logos in perpetuating the brand: The Plate and The Stencil.

 The Plate is a symbol of exploring, getting your hands dirty, and making it happen.
 It’s not a vision.
 It’s a tool.
 It’s a blank slate – ready for action.